A Guide To Planning the Perfect Proposal

 A lot goes into a marriage, so consider the bigger picture.
 Do you fit in with each other’s families?
 Do you have similar family plans?

-Knowing this before you get married prevents future conflicts.
+Knowing this before you get married prevents future conflicts and, at worse, finding yourself looking at resources like this Blog to get some advice on aspects of the divorce process you may not understand.
 If you both want to have children, one of you may want to step away from your career to raise the kids.
 You should have the same or similar outlooks on what a happy family is, so you bring the dream to fruition together.

 Shop for the Ring